acdh-oeaw/VELD_registry/README.md

     - valid: True
     - metadata:
       - description: This code veld encapsulates and veldifies the udpipe2teitok script.
 All its config here are passed down to the script.
 For more information on its usage and config, see: https://github.com/ufal/teitok-tools?tab=readme-ov-file#udpipe2teitok
-      - topic: NLP, ETL, Tokenization, Universal Dependencies
+      - topic: NLP, Grammatical Annotation, Universal Dependencies, Tokenization, Lemmatization, Part Of Speech, Dependency Parsing
-      - input:
-        - 1:
-          - file_type: txt
-      - output:
-        - 1:
-          - file_type: xml
   - [veld_xmltokenize.yaml](https://github.com/veldhub/veld_code__teitok-tools/blob/main/veld_xmltokenize.yaml)
     - valid: True
     - metadata: